meszaros-lajos-gyorgy/primes/docs/parallel-calculations.md

 ### Open questions about this topic

+TODO

-* after having how many primes should the server start breaking up primal checks to multiple clients?
+* how many primes should the server have before needing to break up primal checks to multiple clients?
 * at what steps does the server need to split the task into 2, 3, 4 or any other number?